microsoft/FeatureManagement-Dotnet/README.md

 In the above example, the feature is enabled by the `AlwaysOn` filter.
 If the current user is in the calculated percentile range of 10 to 20, then the `On` variant is returned.
 Otherwise, the `Off` variant is returned and because `StatusOverride` is equal to `Disabled`, the feature will now be considered disabled.

-## Variants in Dependency Injection
+### Variants in Dependency Injection

-Dependency injection can be wired up with a variant feature flag.
-You can use a variant feature flag to control which implementation of a service should be used by the dependency injection, based on the allocated variant of the feature flag.
-This could be done by using `IVariantServiceProvider<TService>`.
+Variant feature flags can be used in conjunction with dependency injection to surface different implementations of a service for different users.
+This is accomplished through the use of the `IVariantServiceProvider<TService>` interface.

 ``` C#
 IVariantServiceProvider<IAlgorithm> algorithmServiceProvider;